 - 1 sheet Puff Pastry

-- Place the chicken on a greased baking sheet, and bake for 45 minutes or until cooked through, then set aside to cool.
+- Bake for 45 minutes or until cooked through, then set aside to cool.

-- Once the chicken is out of the oven, raise the temperature to 395.
+- Once the chicken is out of the oven and cooling, raise the oven temperature to 395°F.

-- In a large Dutch oven, bring the butter and the olive oil to a simmer, then add the flour.
-Whisk until the mixture is golden brown.
+- In a large Dutch oven, bring the butter and the olive oil to a simmer, then sprinkle in the flour.
+Whisk until the mixture is smooth and golden brown.

-- Stir in the chicken stock and milk, seasoning the mixture with the Mural of Flavor/poultry seasoning, as well as the salt and pepper.
+- Stir in the chicken stock and milk slowly, seasoning the mixture with the Mural of Flavor/poultry seasoning, as well as the salt and pepper.

 - Cook, stirring the mixture often, until thickened, then add the chicken and the vegetables, adjusting the salt and pepper as needed.